ypcrts/envr/README.md

 `.env` envr syntax is compatible with

 - honcho
-- django - environ
+- django-environ
-- python - dotenv(except for a bug with single quotes)
+- python-dotenv (except for a bug with single quotes)